judithpillado/java-beginner-tutorial/README.md

 # This document is work in progress!

+# Before we start
+Before we start here are some things you might want to know.
+These sections should tell you if this tutorial is for you.
+If you have any additional questions just [open an issue](https://github.com/mvieghofer/java-hello-world/issues).

+## What do you need to know?
+This tutorial is for beginners so you don't have to know programming yet.
+Actually it is good if you don't know programming yet.
+It is beneficial if you know how to use a terminal, although we only need it to execute our programs.
+The only real preconditions are that you know how to use a computer and are motivated to learn something new ;).
+At the end of this tutorial there is a [FAQ section](#faq) with some answers to questions you might have.
+If you cannot solve a problem, you can open an issue again.

-# What you will learn in this tutorial
+## What you will learn in this tutorial
-When you have completed this tutoral you will know the very basics of the Java programming language.
-You will have written a simple calculator which can add, subtract, multiply and divide two interger digits.
+At the end of this tutorial you will know the very basics of the Java programming language.
+You will have written a few basic applications to learn the basics.
+And hopefully you will have discovered how awesome programming is.

-# What do you need to know?
-// TODO

-# What you will not learn in this tutorial
+## What you will not learn in this tutorial
-We will not cover Object Oriented Programming (OOP) or any other more advanced feature of Java since this would go beyond the scope of this tutorial.
+As I said before this tutorial does only cover the very basics.
+We will not cover more advanced concepts such as Object Oriented Programming (OOP).

 # Setup
 If you want to write java programs you only need two things, a text editor and the JDK (Java Development Toolkit).